Birch-san/birchlabs-site/src/_posts/2018-05-29-vst1/2018-05-11-a-soundfont-vst-for-macos.markdown

 </div>
 {:/}

-The install_name recommends that consumers of fluidsynth look for a dylib in `/usr/local`.
+The install_name recommends that consumers of libfluidsynth look for a dylib in `/usr/local`.
 We need to change that recommendation.

-Let's make a copy of fluidsynth (in `$(PROJECT_DIR)/lib`).
+Let's edit our project-local copy of libfluidsynth.
-Give that copy a binary-relative install_name:
+Give it a binary-relative install_name:

 {::nomarkdown}
 <label for="diagramoverflow"></label>